Maintenance and inspection of watercourses

 The owner of the ditch is responsible for carrying out maintenance or having it carried out.
 If it is not entirely clear who the owner is, please note the following points:

-- We use the ownership details as recorded by the Land Registry.
-It is possible that plots of land and, with them, waterways have changed hands over time.
-It is possible that a new ownership situation has not been (automatically) reported to the Land Registry.
+• We use the ownership details as recorded by the Land Registry.
+It is possible that plots and therefore watercourses changed ownership over time.
+It is possible that a new ownership situation has not been reported automatically to the Land Registry.
 You can take action yourself at the Land Registry.

-- The maintenance of a ditch is often a shared responsibility between the adjacent owners.
+• The maintenance of a ditch is often a shared responsibility between the adjacent owners.
 Both are subject to the maintenance obligation.
-Parties who are designated as responsible for carrying out maintenance are expected to make agreements among themselves about how the maintenance will be carried out.
-The water board is not involved in this.
+Parties who are designated as responsible for carrying out maintenance are expected to reach agreements between themselves about how the maintenance will be carried out.
+The water authority is not involved in this.

-- You must keep the sloping embankment along a road or ditch on your own side of the property free of vegetation.
-This also applies to any culvert or bridge in the driveway to your own plot.
+• You must keep the sloping embankment along a road or ditch on your own side of the property free of vegetation.
+This also applies to any culvert or bridge in the driveway to your own property.
 Here too, the flow must be good.

 Inspection has been carried out, but maintenance has not yet been performed.

 It is possible that our inspection was carried out before the maintenance was done.
 At that point, the ditch was formally rejected.
 We will then send you a letter with that finding.
-In such cases, we always reassess the maintenance.
-We do this during a so-called re-inspection.
+In such cases, we always reassess the maintenance during a so-called re-inspection.
 The letter will also state the period in which we will do this.

 Enforce maintenance